OpenFDEM-geomechanics/Post-processing/openfdem/docs_sphinx/Readme.md

 # About Documentation
-Documentation was put together using `Sphinx`, pointing at the .py files in [openfdem] (../) folder.
+Documentation was put together using `Sphinx`, pointing at the .py files in openfdem folder.

 # Where to Find Config Files
 All build settings for documentation are controlled in [conf.py] (conf.py).
 The start page and display menu are found under the file [index.rst] (index.rst).